MMMikeM/DND-Campaign/project/rules/2-character.md

 > **Embracing Specialization**: Every hero has strengths and weaknesses—that's what makes them interesting!
 Your +3 represents what you excel at, while your -1 is an opportunity for memorable roleplaying and creative problem-solving.
 A brilliant scholar might struggle to lift heavy objects.
 A mighty champion might miss social cues.
 These contrasts create depth and encourage teamwork.

 Think about your Concept.
 Which ability best represents their primary strength?
-This ability will often align with the **Key Ability** of the Class you choose in Step 2.4.
+This ability will often align with the **Key Ability** of the Class you choose in Step **2.5**.
 Assign your **+3** there, then distribute the remaining modifiers to reflect their other talents and limitations.

+### 2.3 Core Mechanics: Proficiency Bonus

+Characters can have proficiency in skills, saving throws, armor, and weapons.

+Weapon proficiency allows you to add your proficiency bonus to the attack roll and damage roll of the weapon.

+Armor proficiency allows you to don armor without any penalty.

+Equipping armor you do not have proficiency in will result in a -10ft penalty to your movement speed and disadvantage on any physical ability checks.

+Equipping heavy armour, irrespective of proficiency, imposes a disadvantage on stealth checks.

+Your **Proficiency Bonus** reflects your character's general training and expertise.
+This is a constant value of **+3** added to any roll you are proficient in, regardless of your level.

-### 2.3 Roots: Forge Your Background
+### 2.4 Roots: Forge Your Background (Skills)

 Your past experiences have honed certain abilities.
 To reflect this, choose two skills from the table below.
-You gain proficiency in these chosen skills, adding a +3 bonus to any checks made using them.
+You gain proficiency in these chosen skills.

+When you make a **Skill Check**, you roll a d20 and add the modifier of the linked ability score.
+If you are proficient in the skill, you also add your **Proficiency Bonus**.

+`Skill Check = 1d20 + Ability Modifier + Proficiency Bonus (if proficient)`

+For the two skills you choose from the table below, you are proficient and add your Proficiency Bonus.

 **Skill Proficiencies:**